wpmetabox/docs/_docs/extensions/mb-settings-page.md

 #### Help tabs

 WordPress has a nice feature that allows us to define instruction, guidelines in the "Help" section of each admin screen.
-To see the help content, click on the "Help" button on the top right, near the "Screen Options" button.
+To see the help content, click the "Help" button on the top right, near the "Screen Options" button.
 Note that, the button appears only when there's some help content.

 With **MB Settings Page**, you're able to define the help content.
 The content is divided into tabs.
 To define the tabs and their content, use the following structure: